7 8 Of A Mile

 Introduction: Breaking Down Fractions

 Before we dive into the specifics of 7/8 of a mile, let's refresh our understanding of fractions.
-A fraction represents a part of a whole.
+So a fraction represents a part of a whole.
 It's composed of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts we have, while the denominator indicates the total number of equal parts the whole is divided into.

 Visualizing 7/8 of a Mile